mendelbrot/python-i-tree/_README.md

 # i tree

+*an iterable for storing tree-like data in a memory efficient way*

 i is for iterable.

 this is my idea to have an iterator object that stores a large number of path-like entries that would for a tree.  it would store the tree in a very space-efficient way as a list of dictionaries.
 This is a procedure I figured out by doing foobar challenge 5/1.